iturner72/book-notes/the_founders.md

 never done a keg stand before."
 Refering to the IPO celebration.
 * 362 The public markets had valued PayPal at just shy of $1 billion.

+### 22 And All I Got Was A T-Shirt
+* 366 As ebay Live opened its doors, PayPal logos were everywhere, with attendees wearing the shirts in the hopes of winning free cash.
+* 376 In Whitman's defense, it's possible that nothing she said may have won hearts and minds in that moment.
+She was speaking before an audience that, in the heat of their competition against ebay's billpoint, had once constructed a "Meg Whitman pinata."
+* 380 "Sometimes we've said it feels like the entire world is really against us...
+Well, it is!"
+Thiel began.
+"First, they thought the banks would put us out of business.
+And when that didn't happen they said our customers would stop using us.
+And when that didn't happen they called on the rest of the earth to join them."

+### Conclusion: The Floor